susestudio/studio-help/200_create/300_howto/100_general.md

 ## How to login for the first time

-* Use the SUSE studio openSUSE default root password of linux
+* Use the SUSE Studio openSUSE default root password of linux

     `username: root or tux`
     `password: linux`

-* You can change this in SUSE studio on the configuration page 'susestudio.com/appliance/edit/NNNN#tab-configuration'
+* You can change this in SUSE Studio on the configuration page 'susestudio.com/appliance/edit/NNNN#tab-configuration'